monikastrah/431-2020/labs/lab06/lab06.md

 the linear model you develop, assess assumptions carefully and produce an overall comparison across the four Groups, as well as meaningful information about pairwise comparisons across the Groups.
-Use a 99% significance level for all elements of Question 1.
+Use a 99% confidence level (i.e. a 1% significance level) for all elements of Question 1.

 **Note** Should you wish to convert these LDL cholesterol levels from mmol/liter to mg/dl, you would need to multiply the value in mmol/liter